HedgehogNSK/cs-code-polisher/README.md

 This extension contributes the following settings:

 * `cscodepolisher.saveOnEdit`: boolean - `false` by default.
-If it is `true` then fies will be saved after edit.
+If it is `true` then files that were changed during chores will be saved after editing.
-* `cscodepolisher.excludePathFromChecking`: GlobPattern - you can add files to exclude check for them.
+* `cscodepolisher.excludePathFromChecking`: [GlobPattern](https://code.visualstudio.com/docs/editor/glob-patterns) - paths that need to be excluded from the check.

 You can change them in Settings menu for certain project or for user